Anmol-Singh-Jaggi/Directory-Snapshot/README.md

 It just stores the names and sizes of all the files and folders contained in the input directory so that in case of a data loss, we atleast know what all needs to be recovered. ( because, why not XD )

-*Can be thought of as an HTML-structured version of "dir /s" command.*
+*Can be thought of as an HTML-structured version of `dir /s` command.*

 Compiled using Visual Studio 2012, so works only on Windows.